- CBD oil, gummies, vapes and topicals... what's the best way to take CBD?

 Pathway to targets: CBD applied to the mucosal tissue of the vagina and anus have the strongest effect locally at muscles, inflammatory cells, and pain-perceiving nerves — similar to the way topicals work.
 However, because these areas are rich in capillaries, some CBD could be absorbed into the bloodstream.

-Time-frame: For local targets like sexual pleasure or menstrual cramps, Foria’s suppository (THC/CBD) and vulva spray (CBD & Kava) are active within minutes (and possibly up to an hour) after application.
+Time-frame: For local targets like sexual pleasure or menstrual cramps, Foria’s Relief Suppositories with CBD and Awaken Arousal Oil with CBD are active within minutes (and possibly up to an hour) after application.
 Absorption into the bloodstream is highly variable and has only been studied rectally.
 Any molecules entering the bloodstream through the rectum should peak within 2-8 hours.

 - Vaginal differences.
 Absorption across the vaginal wall will vary with your age, vaginal pH, and where you are on your menstrual cycle.